 Dental work has high meaning as it requires helping many people and improving the quality and outlook of their life.
 Dentists may also choose to teach, meaning their contribution to the field is also exceptionally high.

 Dentist work various schedules but most work around 40 hours a week.
 It is important to note that some have to work evening and weekends to meet their patients needs.

-However, as dentists get more knowledgeable and move up the ranks, they get more flexibility ? especially when owning or being a partner in a practice ? this means dentistry offers a great life fit later on.
+However, as dentists get more knowledgeable and move up the ranks, they get more flexibility, especially when owning or being a partner in a practice.
+This means that dentistry can offer a great life fit later on.

 Who will thrive?